 "This inspiring and long-overdue documentary explores a decisive era in recent American history... an excellent service in memorializing this enduring portrait of America during an earlier time of momentous inner conflict."

 "2020 best documentaries with Bay Area connections.
 Filmmaker Judith Ehrlich revisits the Vietnam War draft resistance and... does a deep dive into the lives of these rebels."

 “A stand out film . . .
 The Boys Who Said NO! is a playbook for the resistors of conscience putting individual belief in combined effort to change the minds of America.
 Profound and startling in its revelation of how the revolution to justice starts with one person understanding their power to say no. Fascinating because it is a movement from the beginning to end offering lessons learnt to future fighters for justice.”

 – Annie McLoughlin, Showreel

-“One of the major highlights of this year’s Melbourne Documentary Film Festival ...an insightful and comprehensive documentary about the draft resistors and conscientious objectors during the Vietnam War.
+“One of the major highlights of this year’s Melbourne Documentary Film Festival ...an insightful and comprehensive documentary.
 The film is especially prescient today as it dovetails in with the Civil Rights movement and the current issues relating to the racial divide in America and the rest of the world.“

 – Peter Krausz, Movie Metropolis, WYN-FM Melbourne